dot-and-box/dot-and-box/README.md

 ## How to use it
-dot and box is using [HTML web components standard](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components) You need to do two things to start using it
+dot and box is using [HTML web components standard](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components)

 1) install script by npm
    ```shell
    npm i dot-and-box
    ```
 2) Add script reference
     ```html
     <script src="dot-and-box.js"></script>